g-leech/argmin-gravitas/_posts/2018-08-31-bad-introspections.markdown

 {%	include intro/links.md		%}

 A popular method for finding things out is introspection, first-person reflection on your current mental content.
 Many of the rankest falsehoods were born this way - from absurd religious dogmatism, to psychoanalytic fairytales, to everyday delusions about one's <a href="{{mot}}">motives</a> and <a href="{{pos}}">qualities</a>.
-But in the last decade, under the modest and retroactively scientific branding "mindfulness", <a href="{{mindful}}">it's been</a> rising again.
+It's my impression that it was driven out of mainstream intellectual life by the behaviourist pogrom against all subjectivity (~1930 - 1960).
+But <a href="{{mindful}}">it returned</a> in the last decade, under the modest and retroactively scientific branding "mindfulness".

 As usual I'm suspicious.
 Knowledge comes from perception (sometimes), reason (sometimes), memory (sometimes), testimony (sometimes) - the contribution of this other thing is unclear.

 <br>